MorganWilliamson/FM-Notes/README.md

-# FM-Notes
+# Frontend Masters: Notes
-Collection of notes and resources while taking Frontend Masters courses.
+This repo is a personal collection of notes, practice, and resources gathered while taking Frontend Masters courses.

+This is **not** meant to be a teaching resource for others, this is purely for my own personal use.